 These troupials are monogamous and are nest pirates that usurp nests from different birds rather than building their own.
-They may be found in the nests of oropendolas, caciques, kiskadees, thornbirds or similar species, but they adapt each nest to their own needs by adding lining or enlarging the entrance.
+In some cases, they will use otherwise empty nests, but troupials will also chase away other birds from an active nesting area.
+They may be found in the nests of oropendolas, caciques, kiskadees, thornbirds, or similar species, but they adapt each nest to their own needs by adding lining or enlarging the entrance.

-Venezuelan troupial eggs are pale whitish-pink with dark brown, black or gray spotting concentrated at the larger end.
-There are 3-4 eggs in a typical brood, and the female parent incubates the eggs for 14-16 days.
+Venezuelan troupial eggs are pale whitish-pink with dark brown, black, or gray spotting concentrated at the larger end.
+There are three eggs in a typical brood, and the female parent incubates the eggs for 15-16 days.
 After the altricial chicks hatch, both parents feed the youngsters for an additional 21-23 days, until the juvenile birds are able to leave the nest and begin foraging independently.

-A mated pair of Venezuelan troupials may raise 2-3 broods per year, with multiple broods more likely in areas where these birds have been parasitized by shiny cowbirds.
+A mated pair of Venezuelan troupials may raise between two and three broods per year, with multiple broods more likely in areas where these birds have been parasitized by shiny cowbirds.

 Because these birds are a source of national pride and patriotism in Venezuela, they are heavily protected in that country and are often a subject of avitourism.
 In some areas, however, these birds may be poached for the pet trade, which could be a threat to local populations.
 Overall, these birds are not considered threatened or endangered.